rehierl/node-tree-outliner/1-3-0-sequences/9-x-intervals.md

 ## wikipedia, interval order

 * `(xi < xj)` for intervals `xi -> (Li,Ri)` if `(Ri < Lj)`
-* TODO - how does that order behave with regards to overlapping - incomparable?
-* TODO - try different orders e.g. `(Li < Lj)`
-* TODO - is one of those orders similar to the enter-/exit-order?

 <!-- ======================================================================= -->
 ## wikipedia, intervals